 Security Measures

-Wheel locks, hitch locks, outboard locks, and GPS trackers can reduce your premium.
+Wheel locks, hitch locks, outboard locks, kill switches, and GPS trackers can reduce your premium.
 Boats stored in locked garages or alarmed storage facilities are lower risk.
-Some insurers require minimum security measures for cover.
+Some insurers require minimum security measures before offering cover.

 📋